coolcut/2020.fruechtl.me/journal/big-sur-design-vol-1.md

   <img src="/uploads/journal/system-preferences.jpg" alt="Screenshot of the system preferences window on macOS Catalina and Big Sur">
 </figure>

 I quite like the new icons on the system preferences overview.
-Most of them to me, feels quite at home with the new style Big Sur is promoting.
+Most of them to me, feel quite at home with the new style Big Sur is promoting.
 In some instances, they even benefit from their distinct shape and form (e.g. Notifications).
-Something we already talked about in the section above
+Something we already talked about in the section above.

 Some other notes based on the info circles:
 1. One of the most annoying patterns throughout the new Big Sur interfaces is the lack of contrast.
 One prominent victim is the search field inside the toolbar.
-The text field itself is hard to distinguish from the very light toolbar, even on a iMac 5K with full brightness settings.
+The text field itself is hard to distinguish from the very light toolbar, even on an iMac 5K with full brightness settings.

 ### System preferences - Keyboard
 <figure class="post-content__wide-image">